Seth Miller (gridiron football)

 Seth Bane Miller (born March 20, 1948) is an American former football player.
-He played three years of professional football as a safety in the Canadian Football League (CFL) and World Football League (WFL).
+He played college football for Arizona State from 1966 to 1969 three years of professional football as a corneback and safety in the Canadian Football League (CFL) for the Hamilton Tiger Cats in 1971 and in the World Football League (WFL) for the Memphis Southmen in 1974 and 1975.